I’m Spencer, and I suffer from a mental health disorder.

 My wife didn’t know anything was amiss.
 She didn’t even know I was depressed.
 I didn’t want to bother her with my troubles; I thought my existence was enough of a burden already.
 I made orderly plans for my suicide, but the illness was starting to give me impulses to do it quickly without waiting for my plan.
 It was at this point that I knew I was powerless to stop my looming addiction and my suicidal impulses.
 So one evening, after the kids were in bed, God gave me the courage to do one of the most difficult things I’ve ever had to do in my life: I went to my wife and said, “I’ve been depressed, and I need help.”

 This got the ball rolling for treatment.
 The first step toward treatment was an appointment with a psychiatrist for medication.
 It was during this meeting that I began treatment for my depression and ended my drug abuse.
 The date of this appointment, the beginning of my recovery, was December 21, 2016.
 I also soon started seeing a therapist.
 On this side of recovery, I can attest to the fact that treatment is a journey.
+My medications have changed several times, and my even diagnosis has changed, from Major Depressive Disorder to Bipolar Type II Disorder.
 There is no magic cure.
 It takes a lot of effort.
 I have to be proactive with my doctors, continue therapy, and put myself in a healing community.
-I’ve been very open about my struggles, and I’ve learned that depression is everywhere.
+I’ve been very open about my struggles, and I’ve learned that mental health struggles are everywhere.
 One amazing community I have found is Celebrate Recovery.
-I find healing and support knowing that when I open up about my struggles, there are people listening who know exactly what I’m going through.
+I find healing and support knowing that when I open up about my issues, there are people listening who know exactly what I’m going through.
 You don’t understand depression unless you’ve experienced it.
 And that’s ok.